Successful game industry pros talk about their struggles with depression

 “The medicines can keep you from feeling bad, but also keep you from feeling the best parts of life,” Smedley said.

 He realized that sticking to a more regular schedule helps reduce depression.
 He discovered he was a morning person and often wakes up at 4:30 a.m. or 6:30 a.m., and on that schedule, he can’t afford to binge on playing games until 1:30 a.m. anymore.
 As a manager, he sees the signs of depression and has learned to offer help at the right time.
+He lets them know he is a safe person to talk with.

 “I see colleagues going through it.
 I have lost teammates to suicide.
 I gave a eulogy for a teammate who took his own life,” he said.
 “I’ve seen people go through tough times and bounce back.
 It doesn’t hurt their careers.
 You’re not alone.
 There are a lot of people who are just like you.
 I am one of them.
 This is not a war you can win.
 It has its ups and downs.
 I was able to find a way through work through the darkness and keep my depression under control.”